Developer: Sega Publisher: Sega Release: 05/11/95 Genre: Platformer

 With its pre-rendered graphics, insane line scrolling and large sprites Clockwork Knight looked like a platformer fan’s dream.
 The early import reviews seemed to beat that out as well.
 Once it was released however in reality it turned out to be merely adequate.
 In a year where Yoshi’s Island and Donkey Kong Country 2 were released, two of the greatest platformers of all time, Clockwork Knight is barely above average in comparison.

 At midnight Chelsea the Clockwork fairy wakens the toys of the house with her voice and a merry time is had by all.
 When a mysterious enemy kidnaps Chelsea both Pepperouchi and his rival Ginger leap into action to save her.
-It’s a bit serendipitous that Clockwork Knight released the same year as Toy Story although both properties approach the same theme in different ways.
+It is a bit serendipitous that Clockwork Knight released the same year as Toy Story although both properties approach the same theme in different ways.

 Clockwork Knight takes place entirely in a house with its rooms serving as levels.
 The game starts in the kid’s playrooms before moving to the kitchen and finally the attic.
-The toy theme is used to great effect, much like Monster in my Pocket.
+They use the toy theme to great effect, much like Monster in my Pocket.
 Everyday objects such as tea cups, toy planes, clocks and pencils suddenly take on a deadly veneer.
 The game is at its best when it turns man made environment into one big playground.
 A toy train track is a brief respite from the straight platforming.
 A sink full of dishes will challenge your ability to control Pepper while a piping hot stove threatens to end your life at any moment.

 These moments are fleeting however.
 Ultimately Clockwork Knight suffers from being boring.
 It has its moments.
 Most levels feature more than one path to the exit and plenty of hidden areas.
 However in most cases you can easily make a bee line to the exit with little resistance.
 It picks up in the Attic however by then it is too little too late.
 Clockwork Knight left me wishing there were more to it.
 More could have been done with its theme and mechanics.
 The keyblade turning is underused and could have added some much needed depth to what is a by the numbers platformer.